bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/testing-classes-w-chai.md

       });
     });

 Now to test our new spec we can run just the Dog class specs by running `mocha test/dog-spec.js` from our top level directory.
-Running that command we'll see:
+Running that command we’ll see:

     Dog
       Dog Constructor Function